dtak-upc/IDUN/README.md

 Integrating Data-lake of Unstructured Nature.

 This repository contains the public research-demo.
 The planned site is https://dtak-upc.github.io/IDUN/ .
-The site is not published yet.

 ## Release status